elixir-europe/infectious-diseases-toolkit/data-analysis/pathogen-characterisation.md

 - **Spatial-temporal analysis and visualisation**: using a combined approach of phylogenetic, spatial distribution, and molecular clock, this approach aids in designing strategies to control and prevent the spread of infectious diseases, as well as in the development of effective treatments, and vaccines.
   - Spatial distribution of strain: {% tool "nextstrain" %}
 - **Drug resistance characterisation**: genomic analysis can be used to characterise pathogens for specific resistance against drugs and help develop strategies to fight the spread of drug-resistant strains.
-  - Antimicrobial resistance (AMR):
-    - {% tool "resfinder" %}
-    - {% tool "pathogenwatch" %}
+  - Antimicrobial resistance (AMR): {% tool "resfinder" %} and {% tool "pathogenwatch" %}
-  - Viral drug resistance:
-    - {% tool "hivdb-stanford" %}
+  - Viral drug resistance: {% tool "hivdb-stanford" %}
 - **Interaction analysis and functional enrichment analysis**: placing the identified protein interactions and regulatory networks in the context of the affected biological pathways allows for a better understanding of disease mechanisms and potential drug targets.
-  - Network analysis:
-    - {% tool "cytoscape" %}
-    - {% tool "celldesigner" %}
+  - Network analysis: {% tool "cytoscape" %} and {% tool "celldesigner" %}
-  - Gene enrichment analysis:
-    - {% tool "enrichr" %}
-    - {% tool "go" %}
-    - {% tool "g-profiler" %}
+  - Gene enrichment analysis: {% tool "enrichr" %}, {% tool "go" %} and {% tool "g-profiler" %}
-  - Interaction Databases:
-    - {% tool "biogrid" %}
-    - {% tool "intact" %}
+  - Interaction Databases: {% tool "biogrid" %} and {% tool "intact" %}
   - Integrative diagrams:
     -  A [disease map](https://disease-maps.org/) can be used to represent a conceptual model of the molecular mechanisms of a disease.
 An example is the {% tool "covid19map" %}.